danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 > **WHAT THEY TYPED IN OBISIDIAN:**
 > "Summarize our snack policy while incorporating some of the 'artistic' suggestions from our last meeting."

-In the midst of the ruckus, Miranda, Benji, and Violetta pooled their insights to standardize the hybrid template.
+In the midst of the ruckus, Eleanor, Benji, and Miranda pooled their insights to standardize the hybrid template.
 Benji's snack automation just needed a touch--it became a playful interface where snack requests mingled with lighthearted policy reminders.

 > **OUTCOME:**
 > The redesigned snack order form featured quirky choices like "Doughnuts of Discipline" and "Bagels of Beneficence"--to everyone's surprise, it went viral on Slack.
 Not only had they managed to clear up the a legal mess with some humor, but margins were now etched in banter rather than anxiety.